LCR-Reader-MPA: Multipurpose LCR- and ESR-meter with LED/Diode Tests, Oscilloscope and More

 One of the problems with Smart Tweezers LCR-meter has been the price point.
 Depending on the region and resellers, Smart Tweezers can be from $300 to $700.
 Criticism about the screen being crowded has also been sounded on the ST5 model.
 For companies and professionals using Smart Tweezers, there are few issues, but for the everyday hobbyist, the price point is far too high.
 Siborg had attempted creating a new device with a lower price (not featuring a 1 Volt test signal) but the price cut was only 20%, and would not affect the overall market.

 Similarities to the Smart Tweezers models include the gold-plated tweezer tips that have attributed to Smart Tweezers identifiable design, a one-button navigation, and a Li-Ion battery that charges via micro-USB.
-The new device features a 1% basic accuracy, which is slightly lower than the ST5 model, but the same as the ST2 model.
+The new device features a 0.5% basic accuracy, which is slightly lower than the ST5 model, but the same as the ST2 model.
 The button navigation provides a simple touch solution to switching modes of operation; A (Automatic component recognition), R (Resistance), L (Inductance), C (Capacitance), and ESR (Equivalent Series Resistance).
 All measurements are automatic, test signal amplitude is 0.5 Vrms, test frequency is automatically selected according to the component type and value.

 The image to the left shows an example of the device's screen while measuring.
 AM shows that the LCR-Reader is measuring in Automatic Mode, Rs is the parasitic series resistance of the non-ideal inductor, 10 kHz is the test frequency being used, L shows that the component under evaluation is an inductance and 104.8 uH shows the inductance value in micro-Henries, the battery icon shows its charge level.

 Planned for a summer launch, the new device's estimated sales is four-fold compared to the ST5 model sales.